Five of the best cellar doors in the Goulburn Valley

-Discover Victoria’s vine-blanketed backyard on a Goulburn Valley road trip.
+Discover Victoria’s winery-blanketed backyard on a Goulburn Valley road trip.

 If you’re up for a wine-soaked weekend away, these are five cellar doors to visit in Victoria’s lower Goulburn Valley wine region.